abhishekrathi-16/vendor_frontend/README.md

 ## Deployment

 This app has been deployed to [https://vendor-frontend-nine.vercel.app/](https://vendor-frontend-nine.vercel.app/) using Vercel.
 Visit the live hosted site to view the app in production.
+Note: The deployed link doesn't work because of backend related CORS issues.

 Vercel provides serverless hosting and helps implementing automatic CI/CD to the application.